mcdemarco/cardpen/doc/index.md

 * Magic the Gathering cards are poker size.
 * Euro Mini (44mm x 67mm) is sometimes listed in US sizes as 1.73" x 2.64".
 * Skinny Mini is the Fantasy Flight/DriveThruCards size of 1 5/8" x 2 1/2", also known as Mini American; more commonly Mini means 1 3/4" x 2 1/2" instead.
 (Bicycle claims "mini" is actually 1 11/16" x 2 3/8", but no one prints that size.)
+* Cow Mini is ArtsCow's weird mini size (h/t [this BGG thread](https://boardgamegeek.com/thread/759945/artscow-mini-playing-cards-size-vs-ideal-image-siz) about some old typos at ArtsCow).
 * Game is the size of, *e.g.*, Fluxx cards, and is sometimes listed in US sizes as 2.20472" x 3.4252".
 * Square (2.75") is sometimes listed as 2 11/16" or 70mm for the purposes of sleeving.
 * Small Memo is a larger square (3.75").